Davidkeebler/Orca-Detection/README.md

 I made frequent use of GPT-4 and Claude 3 to help me write my code and fix bugs throughout the project.
 Credit to OpenAI and Anthropic for the creation of these models that were extremely useful in the creation of this project!
 These LLMs were instrumental in my understanding of the technical material and fixing persistent technical issues I encountered.

 ## Data Understanding
-The data used in this project was sourced from the Orcasound project, as stated above.
-Specifically, a curated dataset specifically for training detection ML models was used.
+The data used in this project was sourced from the **Orcasound** project, as stated above.
+Specifically, a **curated dataset** specifically for training detection ML models was used.
 The dataset is composed of a large number of hydrophone recordings that contain Killer Whale vocalizations with their start time and duration labeled in a separate TSV file.
-Due to the size and nature of the data it is difficult to provide overview statistics that describe it.
+Due to the size and nature of the data, **it is difficult to provide overview statistics that describe it.**
 However, the data that composes the corpus was chosen because contains a wide variety of vocalizations in a wide variety of contexts.

 The data was retrieved using AWS CLI using the code in the "Data_Loading" Notebook in this repository.

-The code in the "Signal_Split" notebook was used to separate the original unsegmented sound files into labeled clips that contain only target signals or background noise according to the original labels.
-This code renders the sound files into a format that animal-spot will accept.
+The code in the "Signal_Split" notebook was used to separate the original unsegmented sound files into labeled clips that contain only target signals or background noise according to the original labels. **This code renders the sound files into a format that animal-spot will accept.**

-The final model was trained, tested, and validated on a randomly selected subset of 25% of the total data composed of 66% noise and 33% target signals to optimize the model's training time and size.
+The final model was trained, tested, and validated on a randomly selected **subset** of 25% of the total data, composed of **66% noise and 33% target signals** to optimize the model's training time and size.
 The code that selects this subset in a reproducible manner can also be foud in the "Signal_Split" notebook.

 ## Notebooks, Google Colab, and Google Drive
-As mentioned above, much of the code for this project created with the assistance of ChatGPT and Claude 3.
-The code is split across three separate google colab notebooks, and an additional fourth notebook which generated relevant visualizations related to the results.
+As mentioned above, **much of the code for this project created with the assistance of ChatGPT and Claude 3.** The code is split across three separate google colab notebooks, and an additional fourth notebook which generated relevant visualizations related to the results.
 They have been downloaded and saved in this respository.

 The notebooks can either be run locally, or directly accessed in google drive and copied with the links below.
-I would recommend just copying the notebooks in google drive, as I did all of my experimentation and training in google drive as well.
+I would recommend just **copying the notebooks in google drive**, as I did all of my experimentation and training in google drive as well.

 - The "Data_Loading" notebook was used to retrieve the data from S3.
 - The "Signal_Split split the original WAV files into labeled segments named in the proper format for Animal-Spot.
 Then, it selects the subset of the data that was used for training.
 - The "Animal_Spot" notebook contains code that will install the correct version of dependancies.
 It contains code to run the training, prediction, and evaluation scripts.
 - The "Animal_Spot_Eval" notebook contains the code that was used to generate the visualizations used in this readme file and the final presentation.

-The files were stored in Google Drive for convenience and integration with Colab.
-This way of doing the project was wasteful and more expensive than it needed to be - a premium subscription is required for both Google Drive and Google Colab to store the data and actually run the training with a TPU.
-A better way of doing this project would be to learn how to configure an Amazon EC2 instance and run the training and prediction there instead.
+The files were stored in Google Drive for convenience and integration with Colab. **This way of doing the project was wasteful and more expensive than it needed to be** - a premium subscription is required for both Google Drive and Google Colab to store the data and actually run the training with a TPU.
+A better way of doing this project would be to learn how to **configure an Amazon EC2 instance and run the training and prediction there instead**.
 EC2 has a greater availability of compute power than Google Colab, and if I had started doing the project in EC2 from the beginning it would have made it simple to build and deploy a webapp that uses the final model.

 Links to the colabs the notebooks were saved from:
 - https://colab.research.google.com/drive/1AM6J2YwNfKuJQ_Yn_yKGP0wGy8au2Kc7?usp=sharing (Animal_Spot)